fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 a feature gate called `ObjectLevelWorkloadIdentity` in the controllers that would support the feature.
 In the first release we should make it opt-in so cluster admins can consciously roll it out.
-If the feature gate is disabled and users set the field in Flux APIs that use the field only for this feature, a terminal error should be returned.
-If the feature gate is disabled and users set the field in Flux APIs that use the field for other purposes, like in the case of the `OCIRepository` and `ImageRepository` APIs, the controller should just log a warning and ignore the field.
+If the feature gate is disabled and users set the field a terminal error should be returned.

 ### Workload Identity Library